 Stuart Forster reports in the experience of taking a game drive in Hwange National Park, Zimbabwe.

-The rains of late-March causes vegetation in Zimbabwe’s Hwange National Park to sprout and become denser.
-The lush green season is not regarded an optimal time of year for viewing animals but, despite that, I was optimistic of sightings during a morning game drive.
+The rains of late-March cause vegetation in Zimbabwe’s Hwange National Park to sprout and become denser.
+The lush green season is not regarded as an optimal time of year for viewing animals but, despite that, I was optimistic of sightings during a morning game drive.

 Birds were already chirping when I stepped onto the balcony with the sky lightening to blue.
 For a moment I hesitated before heading down the steps and walking to the lodge’s communal areas.
 Upon arrival Milton, the manager at Elephant’s Eye, mentioned that care is required: wild creatures have the habit of passing through the grounds.
 Concerns about the potential dangers of coming face-to-face with a lion or stepping on a black mamba were quickly outweighed by my burning desire for a cup of strong coffee.

 Shepherd, a powerfully built man, introduced himself to the group as our driver.
 Before departing he explained that Hwange National Park is home to a full house of Africa’s Big Five.

 That term came into being because lions, elephants, Cape buffalo, rhinos and leopards were regarded as the five most challenging of southern Africa’s mammals to track on foot, so given special status by the game hunters of bygone times.

 Hwange National Park was once a hunting ground for Matabele royalty.
 One of the reasons it exists in its current form is that the land was regarded unsuitable for agricultural use.

 Covering 14,651 square kilometres, it has an area greater than either the European nation of Montenegro or the state of Maryland in the USA.